 Make Charitable Contributions

 You are likely aware that you can deduct money you give to charity.
 You can also donate various items like food, clothes, toys, and more.
-You can deduct up to $300 a person before needing to itemize these gifts.
+For cash contributions, you can deduct up to $300 as a single filer ($600 if married).
 If you find yourself donating quite a bit throughout the year, make sure to keep a list and find estimated prices for each item, as you can possibly see significant reductions in your tax bill.

 Utilize Your 401(k)